atharphy/Ph2_ACF_monitoring_csv/docs/outerTracker/2Stesting.md

 In the `CalibrationStartTimestamp_Detector` and `SubCalibrationNameAndType_Detecor` there is information about the time of each calibration.
 The calibration start time timestamp is stored as soon as you start configuring the module.
 Then since multiple steps are done, the different start of the steps (SubCalibration) are listed next to the steps.
 This is not really needed for any particular information for the QA but   it's really to keep track of the time for developers.
 The `CalibrationStopTimeStamp_Detector` is the time stamp for when the calibration is finished.

-#FIXME minute 7:40 and following
-There is a minor difference of a few seconds i what you see in the metadata and in the printout on the terminal because this is basically cutting off a little bit at the beginning where you are reading information from next time and this kind of things
+There is a minor difference of a few seconds in what you see in the metadata and in the printout on the terminal because in the beginning time stamp in the metadata the time used to read the configurations is not considered.

 After the `Detector` folder we have the `Board`.
 Here we have three metadata:
 - `D_NameID_Board` is the IP address